 What I want to talk about (write about, technically) is those which are problematic – unfulfilling friendships; those which seem to serve negligible purpose.

 You may feel as though you’re constantly the one organizing meet-ups; sending the first text; instigating everything to do with this friendship.
 Or perhaps you’re the one not putting in the effort.
 On the bright side, this is the most fixable of unfulfilling friendships, and also the most frustrating because it doesn’t have to be this way.
 But you can’t force someone to put the effort in, and after a while, there’s only so much someone can give before they grow tired of not getting anything in return.
 Often, people have been on both sides of this type of friendship (I know I have!) so always hold yourself accountable.
 If you notice you’re not putting in anywhere near as much effort as the other person, ask yourself why.
 If it’s because you don’t want to be friends with them, let them know.
 If, more often than not, it’s because you’re taking them and their friendship for granted, apologise and try to mend the situation before you end up losing someone you care about.
 At the end of the day, friendship should be a two-way street.

 2. The Dull Friendship

 What once may have seemed like a kindred bond has lost all of its effervescence.
 Perhaps one of you has changed, or you both have, and have now found that there is little to no connection between you anymore.
-You don’t really enjoy each other’s company; in fact, you find it bland and boring.
-Every month/year you spend less and less time together because you no longer relate to one another.
+You don’t really enjoy each other’s company; in fact, you find your time together bland and boring.
+Every month/year you meet up less and less because you no longer relate to one another.
 Or perhaps that spark was never there in the first place; the friendship was always dull.
-Either way, you’ve got to ask yourself: “What’s the point, anyway?”
+Either way, you’ve got to ask yourself, “What’s the point, anyway?”
 You already seem to have gone your separate ways mentally – it would probably be best to replicate that in your personal lives.